 Delicious baked sweet potatoes with a sausage and vegetable filling.
 These are a filling and nourishing meal that are easy to make and kid-approved.

-- Bake sweet potatoes for 45 minutes to an hour until soft (can be done ahead of time and re-heated)
+- Bake sweet potatoes for 45 minutes to an hour or until soft.

 - Brown sausage in a large skillet.

-- When it is almost browned, dice onion and add.
+- When it is almost browned, add diced onion.